The path of WYD: from Rome (1984) to Krakow (2016)

 by Feasts and Solemnities, Saint John Paul II

 This week the Church has been in the midst of World Youth Day (WYD)!
 World Youth Day was established because of the creative genius of St. John Paul II.
-His special ability to perceive the needs of young people led him to invent this unique way of bringing them closer to Jesus.
+His unique ability to perceive the needs of young people led him to invent this unique way of bringing them closer to Jesus.
 During these meetings, the Pope sought to convey to young people the Gospel with language and expression that everyone understood.

 Info WYD-01